He was tall, handsome, articulate, and went to church regularly.

 “For God is not a God of disorder but of peace.” — 1 Corinthians 14:33

-If you constantly feel unsettled, conflicted, or on edge, don’t spiritualize that away.
-God gave you your emotions and intuition for a reason.
+If you constantly feel unsettled, conflicted, or on edge, do not spiritualize that away.
 If something feels off, follow those breadcrumbs to determine what’s wrong and make your next moves.

-Self-awareness matters.
-Attachment styles, unresolved trauma, and unmet emotional needs can all distort your attraction to that man.
+Your attachment style, unresolved trauma, and unmet emotional needs can distort your attraction to that man.
 Therapy, mentorship, discipleship, and honest reflection aren’t weaknesses: they’re wisdom.
 And guess what?
 God can help you do all of this and more!

 “Search me, O God, and know my heart; test me and know my anxious thoughts..” — Ps.
 139:23